wuyang1002431655/tango_with_django_19/manuscript/chapter8-templates.md

 	</html>

-Let's make this our base template, for the time being, and save it as `base.html` in the `templates` directory (e.g. `templates/base.html`).
+Let's make this our base template, for the time being, and save it as `base.html` in the `templates/rango/` directory (e.g. `templates/rango/base.html`).

-I> ### Extract all common structure
-I>
-I> You should always aim to extract as much reoccurring content for your I> base templates.
-While it may be a bit more of a challenge for you to I> do initially, the time you will save in maintenance of your templates I> in the future far outweighs the initial overhead.
-Think about it:
-I> would you rather maintain one copy of your markup or multiple copies?

 W> ### DOCTYPE First
 W>
-W> Remember that your page `<!DOCTYPE html>` declaration needs to W> be placed on the first line for your template and thus webpage!
+W> Remember that the `<!DOCTYPE html>` declaration needs to W> be placed on the first line of your template.
-W> Not doing so will mean your markup will not comply with the [W3C HTML guidelines](https://www.w3.org/standards/webdesign/htmlcss).
+W> Not doing so will mean that the generated page will not comply with the [W3C HTML guidelines](https://www.w3.org/standards/webdesign/htmlcss).

 ###Template Blocks
-Now that we've identified our base template, we can prepare it for our inheriting templates.
-To do this, we need to include a Template Tag to indicate what can be overridden in the base template - this is done through the use of *blocks*.
+Now that we've created our base template we can add template tags to denote what parts of the template can be overriden by templates that inherit from it.
+To do this we will be using the *block* tag.

-Add a `body_block` to the base template as follows:
+For example we can add a `body_block` to the base template as follows:

 {lang="html",linenos=off}
 	<!DOCTYPE html>
+	{% load staticfiles %}
 	<html>
 	<head lang="en">
 		<meta charset="UTF-8">